 It’s obvious, anyone who is looking to lose muscle is frustrated with the extra size and weight they have gained over a period of time.

 Whatever might be your personal reason to drop muscle mass, we are going to cover everything that will help you drop inches and get lean fast.

-Personally, I never recomend anyone to lose muscle mass, muscles help you stay strong and healthy, they aid in burning fat by keeping the metabolic rate high.
+As a bodybuilding coach, I never recomend anyone to lose muscle mass.
+Muscles help you stay strong and healthy, they aid in burning fat by keeping the metabolic rate high.

 Unlike stored fat (which is a dead weight), muscles are actually a powerhouse that improves your body’s ability to generate more force, muscles also help in protecting your joints and bones from injuries.

 I hardly encounter guys who are looking to trim down muscle mass, unless they are pro players who want to stay within a particular weight category.
 Sometimes it’s essential to lose body weight and muscle mass when trying to compete in events that require extreme endurance (Triathlon).

 I have met women who have trained for professional sports (rugby, swimming, wrestling, etc) but now looking to lose the extra bulkiness.

 No matter, what your reason is to shred some muscle mass and lean up, this article will guide you to do it with a scientific approach.

 Caution: You will lose some strength and endurance while in the process to lose muscle.